Killing of Messiah Nantwi

-On March 1, 2025, Messiah Nantwi, 22, was beaten by corrections officers who were part of an emergency response team at Mid-State Correctional Facility in Marcy, New York.
+On March 1, 2025, Messiah Nantwi, a 22-year-old Black American man, was beaten by corrections officers who were part of an emergency response team at Mid-State Correctional Facility in Marcy, New York.
 He died at Wynn Hospital in Utica, New York later that day.
 Nantwi was being held in pre-trial detention on charges of shooting two men in Harlem in April 2023.

 Fifteen staff members were initially placed on leave: ten were directly employed by Mid-State, while the other five were employed by Marcy Correctional Facility and were working at Mid-State during the incident.
 This killing occurred during the 2025 New York corrections officers' strike.
 As of October 2025 court proceedings against the officers are ongoing.

+Background

+Messiah Nantwi

+Messiah Nantwi was a 22-year-old Black man, who was being held in pre-trial for shooting and killing 19-year-old Jaylen Duncan and 36-year-old Brandon Brunson in Harlem in April 2023.
+He entered the state prison system in May 2024, and had been serving a sentence for second-degree criminal possession of a weapon, connected to a 2021 shootout with police.

+Correction's officers' strike

+On February 18, officers employed by the New York State Department of Corrections and Community Supervision (DOCCS) began a strike, demanding improved working conditions and the repeal of a state law restricting the use of solitary confinement.
+Nine prisoners would die during this strike, including Nantwi.